hdelva/fosite/thesis/report.md

 \caption{State Explosion} \label{smp:branch}
 \end{code}

-As an abstract interpreter uses abstract values, it can't decide which branch to take at every branch point, so it will explore every branch.
+As an abstract interpreter uses abstract values, it can't decide which branch to take at every branch point, so it will explore every possible branch.
 This can quickly lead to a state explosion problem as the number of branches can increase exponentially.
 Consider the Python-like code in code sample \ref{smp:branch}.
-There are branching points on lines 5, 7 and 9, so that the functions calls on lines 12, 13, and 14 can each be executed once for each of the four possible execution paths for a total of 12 calls to `complex_computation`.
-Each argument `x`, `y`, or `z` only has two possible values though, so we should be able to do better.
-The Fosite interpreter will create new execution paths at every branching point, but those paths will also be merged after evaluating the branch point.
+There are branching points on lines 5, 7 and 9, so that the function calls on lines 12, 13, and 14 can each be executed once for each of the four possible execution paths for a total of 12 calls to `complex_computation`.
+Each argument `x`, `y` or `z` only has two possible values though, so we should be able to do better.
+The Fosite interpreter will create new execution paths at every branch point, but those paths will also be merged after evaluating the branch point.
 This means that there will only be a single active execution path left upon executing the calls on lines 12-15.
 Merging execution paths preserves all the relevant information of each branch, as discussed in section \ref{namespace}.
 The result still has exponential complexity, but no longer in the number of branch points but in the number of possible values

 ## Objects

-As alluded to in the beginning of section \ref{implementation}, the Fosite interpreter keeps track of attributes and elements.
+As alluded to at the beginning of section \ref{implementation}, the Fosite interpreter keeps track of attributes and elements.
 Attributes can reuse the namespace logic as described in sections \ref{namespace} and \ref{name-resolution}.
 Elements are a lot harder to model and are covered in section \ref{collections}.

 Everything is an object in Python, even classes  become class objects upon definition.
 An object of a class has a reference to its class object.
 Among other things, this reference gets used during name resolution.
 Every class can also extend multiple other classes, called base classes, in a similar way.
 This can easily be modeled in an abstract interpreter using a list of pointers.